 The interpersonal communication sequence provides students with the knowledge and skill to be effective and ethical communicators in a variety of personal and professional settings, as well as preparing them for advanced study.
-Students with an academic focus in interpersonal communication are prepared for careers in a variety of fields, ranging from human resources to sales and development, from counseling and social work to conflict negotiation and arbitration, from college recruiting and admissions to political advocacy in short, any kind of profession that requires the ability to work effectively with other people.
+Students with an academic focus in interpersonal communication are prepared for careers in a variety of fields, ranging from human resources to sales and development, from counseling and social work to conflict negotiation and arbitration, from college recruiting and admissions to political advocacy-in short, any kind of profession that requires the ability to work effectively with other people.

-COM 200 Communication Theory (3)

-COM 300 Introduction to Communication Research (PS, RM, WI) (3)

-COM 301 Rhetoric and Social Influence (3)

-COM 400 Communication Ethics (3)

-COM 220 Interpersonal Communication (3)

-COM 313 Introduction to Intercultural Communication (GE) (4)

-COM 430 Family Communication (3)

-COM 438 Advanced Interpersonal Communication (4)

-COM 483 Small Group Communication (4)

-COM 519 Communication and Conflict (3)

-COM 595 Communication Internship (1)
+Communication Theory.
+(3) COM 200 COM 300 Introduction to Communication Research (PS, RM, WI).....
+(3) COM 301 Rhetoric and Social Influence (3) COM 400 Communication Ethics (3) Course Requirements: 22 units Interpersonal Communication (3) COM 220 COM 313 Introduction to Intercultural Communication (GE).....(4) COM 430 Family Communication (3) Advanced Interpersonal Communication(4) COM 438 COM 483 Small Group Communication (4)

-Choose three of the following: 9-12 units
+Choose three of the following: 9-12 units COM 410 Communication in Organizations